thewhodidthis/bipolar/README.md

 ## usage
 ### main

-Instantiate with a set of starting values, then call repeatedly to access resulting delta values.
+Initialize with a series of values, then call repeatedly to produce successive deltas for each argument collected in an array.
 For example:

 ```js
 import bipolar from "https://thewhodidthis.github.io/bipolar/main.js"